 a standalone device with its own screen.
 Then you also need access to the on-board computer.

-If you are using a laptop, connecting to the car can be done with the appropriate cables or with a device with a WiFi connection.
+If you are using a laptop, connecting to the car can be done with the appropriate cables or with a device that has a WiFi connection.
 However, you can also use a mobile app, and access your car through an OBD2 scanner.

 There are cheap options out there for coding.
 But you’ll get what you pay for.
 We’d say it’s worth spending a little more money on certified products.

-Coding your car with a computer versus smartphone
+Coding your car with a computer versus a smartphone

-Once the cord or adapter is connected, then you start up the program on your laptop or cellphone.
-The difference between using a laptop or smartphone is that with the laptop and right software, much more coding can be done.
+Once the cord or adapter is connected, you can start the program on your laptop or cellphone.
+There are differences between using a laptop or smartphone.
+The main one is that with the laptop and the right software, much more coding can be done.